brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 </form-input-wrapper>
 ```

-Now we can add the `formInputs` propety to the `<form-input-wrapper>` component which we will later use to retrieve its validity state from.
+By using `@ContentChildren(FormInputDirective)`, we now can add the `formInputs` property to the `<form-input-wrapper>` component which we will later use to retrieve its validity state from.

 ```typescript
 export class FormInputWrapperComponent {